 - Heroic Sacrifice: Barely averted with Hunt near the end of the game.
 He urges King to kill him in order to stop a launch device linked to his heart, before it launches a nuclear missile targeting the United States.
 Thankfully, the heroes are able to have Headquarters disarm it non lethally.

 - Hollywood Tactics: With apologies to erroneous tactics used by Hollywood for the comparison.
-Suffice it to say Paulo Guerra or whoever replaces him should SHOOT the trainers for their terrorist army that thought it was a good idea to have their men charge headfirst at the elite commandos carrying weapons and shields that can bring down multistory mecha WHILE THROWING THEIR ARMS UP IN SOME BATTLE TAUNT ''BEFORE'' SHOOTING SAID COMMANDOS!
+Suffice it to say Paulo Guerra or whoever replaces him should SHOOT the trainers for their terrorist army that thought it was a good idea to have their men charge headfirst at the elite commandos carrying weapons and shields that can bring down multistory mecha WHILE THROWING THEIR ARMS UP IN SOME BATTLE TAUNT BEFORE SHOOTING SAID COMMANDOS!
+Even the game can't let this pass unmocked, as your squadmates appear dumbfounded by how stupid the terrorists are.

 - Kill It with Water: The Spider Tank boss has an attack where it fires out... giant black exploding bubbles of doom.

-- Kill Sat: You get to use this on the enemy HQ, as well as a Wall Crawling Spider Tank.
+- Kill Sat: You get to use this on the enemy HQ at the beginning of the third mission, as well as a Wall Crawling Spider Tank at the end of the mission.

-- Kraken: One of the Humongous Mecha is known by this name, presumably due to the elongated "head" and Combat Tentacles.
+- Kraken and Leviathan: One of the Humongous Mecha is known by this name, presumably due to the elongated "head" and Combat Tentacles.

 - Last Ditch Move: When you defeat the Spider Tank, it fires out a Macross Missile Massacre in a bid to destroy the platform you're on.
 Failing to destroy said missiles in time get you the Downer Ending.